Trevor4811/Local_Home_Assistant/server/README.md

 # Server

 The files in this directory are used to set up instances of the applications needed for home automation.
+The idea is that a Matrix Voice (or any other device which is capable of recording audio) may connect to the services that run on a server to pass audio and perform the automations which are configured on the server.

 ## Architecture

 The server consists of an MQTT server, Home Assistant server, and Rhasspy server.
+Voice audio is sent from the Matrix Voice to an MQTT server using the Hermes protocol.
+Rhasspy listens for those messages and performs a speech- to-text conversion and looks for a configured intent.
+The intent is passed to Home Assistant to perform an automation.

 ## Usage